Tests for Merkel cell carcinoma

 This type of biopsy might be done if a lymph node’s size suggests the cancer has spread there but a needle biopsy of the node has not been done (or if it did not find any cancer cells, but the doctor still suspects the cancer has spread there).

 In this procedure, the doctor removes an enlarged lymph node through a small incision (cut) in the skin.
 This can often be done in a doctor’s office or outpatient surgical center.
-A local anesthetic is generally used if the lymph node is near the surface of the body, but a person may need to be sedated or even asleep (using general anesthesia) if the lymph node is deeper in the body.
+A local anesthetic (numbing medicine) is generally used if the lymph node is near the surface of the body, but a person may need to be sedated or even asleep (using general anesthesia) if the lymph node is deeper in the body.

 Lab tests of biopsy samples

 All biopsy samples will be sent to a lab, where a pathologist (a doctor who is specially trained to diagnose disease) will look at them under a microscope for MCC (or other types of cancer).
 Often, skin samples are sent to a dermatopathologist, a doctor who has special training in looking at skin samples.

 If the doctor can’t tell for sure if the sample contains MCC just by looking at it, special tests may be done on the cells to try to confirm the diagnosis.
 One of the tests often used for MCC is immunohistochemistry (IHC), which looks for certain proteins on the cancer cells, such as CK-20.

 If MCC is found, the pathologist will also look at certain important features such as the tumor thickness, mitotic rate (the portion of cells that are actively dividing), and whether it has invaded the tiny blood vessels or lymph vessels in the sample.
-These features might help determine a person’s prognosis (outlook).
+These features could help determine a person’s prognosis (outlook).

 Imaging tests use x-rays, magnetic fields, or radioactive substances to create pictures of the inside of the body.
-They are often used to look for the possible spread of MCC to lymph nodes or other organs in the body.
+They are often used to see if MCC has spread to lymph nodes or other organs in the body.